 We recommend this primer with our TotalBoat Wet Edge Topside Paint, available in 21 brilliant colors.

 IMPORTANT: Stir primer continuously for five minutes before use.

-Bonus included with all purchases: 2 plastic 1 QT paint pots, 2 10" wooden stir sticks, 1 pair large latex loves.
+Bonus included with all purchases: 2 plastic 1 QT paint pots, and 2 10" wooden stir sticks.

 The item was added to your wishlist.

 The item was added to your shop cart.

 Thinning (Brush/Roll Application): TotalBoat Special Brushing Thinner 100

 Cleanup: TotalBoat Special Brushing Thinner 100, TotalBoat Dewaxer & Surface Prep, or xylene

 Preparation is the key to good-looking, long-lasting, results.
 A properly prepared surface is clean, solid and dry.
 Do not paint immediately after rain, during foggy weather or when the temperature is below 50 degrees Fahrenheit.

 Use a foam roller or firm polyester brush for best results.
 If spraying, thin with xylene up to 15-20%.
 Avoid lap marks by not painting in direct sunlight and by coating sections of the surface either down or across hull to natural breaks, maintaining a wet edge.